Shifty Business Excerpt 4

 hoarse from sleep.

-“Where the hell did this come from?” he demanded, clinching his hand around the beads.
+“Where the hell did this come from?” he demanded, clenching his hand around the beads.

 “Come on, you know she’s a believer.
 Or at least she was at one time, and true believers never